charul-kumawat/Power-BI/README.md

-# Power BI Portfolio | Charul Kumawat
+# Dashboard Portfolio | Charul Kumawat

-Hi, I am Charul, a market reserach analyst with an enthusiasm in data and research-driven decision making to drive organization gorwth.
+Hi, I am Charul, a market research analyst with experience in data and research-driven decision making to drive organization growth.
 This portfolio highlights my skills as a business analyst.

-# 📊 AdventureWorks Sales Performance Dashboard
+## 📊 AdventureWorks Sales Performance Dashboard

 A multi-page Power BI dashboard designed to analyze **sales performance, customer behavior, product trends, and regional distribution** to support data-driven business decisions.